kenny-reyes/Net-Core-Api/README.md

 # Introduction

-A simple Api to show how to pattern CQRS.
+A complete API but with a simple Domain in order to complete an exrecise.
 I started from [my previous repository](https://github.com/kenny-reyes/AspNetCoreDockerExample) for take advantage of the Docker configuration.

 ## Getting Started